PhillChris/CSC207-project/phase1/README.txt

 user and card creation, card taps, and report retrieval (these are outlined below under PROGRAM EXECUTION FUNCTION LIST).

+This program's design can be found in the file named design.pdf A legend to interpret the various symbols/icons can be found at https://www.jetbrains.com/help/idea/symbols.html

 ----
 INITIALIZATION